QiuOOGan/Word-Embedding-and-Sentiment-Analysis-based-stock-prediction/README.md

        json.dump(syn_to_POMS, fp, sort_keys=True, indent=4)
   ```
 * 2. We then calculate the score of each POMS state as mentioned in the paper: Score of a POMS word equals to the # of times the word matched in
   a day divided by # of total matches of all words.
+We then save a json file that maps a date to the moods score.
+  Note that the "Angry" and "Anxious" states rarely appears in the new articles, so we decided to use only "Fatigue", "Vigorous", "Confusion" and   "Depression" as our moods.
   ```sh
   f1 = open('syn_to_POMS_wordnet.json')
   SYN_TO_POMS = json.load(f1)